A Massive 1,280-Foot Asteroid Will Skim Past Earth Next Sunday At More Than 58,000 MPH

 The wayfaring asteroid is expected to harmlessly fly past planet Earth late at night on May 19.
 Hurtling through space at incredible speeds of more than 58,000 mph, asteroid 2019 JB1 will make its closest approach to Earth at 11:21 p.m.
 ET.

-During its upcoming close flyby of our planet, the space rock will buzz Earth from a distance of 4 million miles away.
+During its upcoming close flyby, the space rock will buzz Earth from a distance of 4 million miles away.
 This means that, at the moment of its closest approach, the asteroid will zoom past our planet’s surface at a little less than 17 times the distance to the moon.

 While that may sound like a vast distance by terrestrial standards, 4 million miles is a stone’s throw away in cosmic terms.